|"Should we make diet or regular?"|

 -- Richard Laming, British Soft Drinks Association

 A preservative is a chemical suitable for killing bacteria, fungi, and anything else that could otherwise live inside a product.
-Preservatives do not keep foods "fresh", as marketers contend.
+Preservatives do not keep foods "fresh" as marketers contend.
 They are instead toxic enough to ensure that nothing in a food item can survive.
-Therefore, if sodium benzoate is the most effective preservative currently authorized, it must be most poisonous one.
+Therefore, if sodium benzoate is the most effective preservative currently authorized, it must also be the most poisonous one.

 There have been truly natural preservatives available for decades, which include grape seed extract, pine bark extract, stevia, colloidal silver, organic nitrates from celery, and raw honey.
 There are also the older techniques of using vinegar, salt, and smoking; which actually improve flavor.
 With the possible exception of salt, none of these pose any risk to health, but they are more expensive.
 The natural alternatives do not sponsor the chemical industry, which funds the U.S. Food and Drug Administration; whose approval is necessary for American food distribution.
 Thus, companies are strongly encouraged not to use any natural preservatives -- that is, if they wish to stay in business.
 The situation produces a double whammy for the public, because the petrochemical industry first profits by creating toxic chemicals for foods, and then it profits by selling the drugs to treat the resultant diseases.